4th Grade Philosophy

 Reading & Writing – Teachers conduct ongoing and interim assessments in literacy, sitting side by side and listening to each student read, discussing books, assessing high frequency words and spelling, noting what skills they have and which they need, and looking closely at their writing.
 Running records help teachers track student progress toward benchmarks and guide instruction.
 Our curriculum emphasizes deep inferential comprehension.
 Consistent with the Common Core Standards, we have increased the amount of nonfiction/ informational text in both reading and writing.
 By the end of fourth grade, children are expected to be able to read with understanding level Q books such as All of a Kind Family by Sydney Taylor, Anastasia Krupnickby Lois Lowry, and James and the Giant Peach by Roald Dahl.

-Math – In math, we are strongly committed to a concept-based, problem-solving, hands-on approach to mathematics.
+Envisions 2.0 Math – In math, we are strongly committed to a concept-based, problem-solving, hands-on approach to mathematics.
 We believe children need to be involved in constructing meaning in math, deciding on which strategies to use as they solve complex problems.
 We also know that children need to learn and practice basic math facts so that they can calculate quickly and efficiently, and so we do that as well.
 The Common Core Standards outline end of year expectations in math on each grade, and our pacing calendars are designed with that in mind.
-We draw on our GO MATH program, units developed by Metamorphosis, and emphasize differentiating math instruction.
+Students will also use the 5 Practices for Orchestrating Productive Mathematics Discussions around rigorous tasks that ensures that they have the opportunity to reason mathematically and engage in high leveled conversations.

 Some of the key end-of-year 4th grade math benchmarks include: